 The furrowed ground gave evidence of recently planted seedlings.
-Raised brown rows with a narrow gully in between extended from one end of Joe Davenport’s property to the other.
-It was too early to tell what Joe had planted.
+Raised brown rows with a narrow gully in between extended from one end of Joe property to the other.
+It was too early to tell what he’d planted.
 All just-furrowed fields look the same to Bob.

 “Not too sweet, I hope.”

 Bob emptied nearly the entire drink in one gulp.
 “Perfect.”
-Bob smiled.
+He smiled.
 “Another?”

 Joe slid his chair close to the coffee table on the opposite side of the couch, causing Bob to grimace as the legs squeaked against the hardwood floor.
-He smiled a toothy smile and said, “This year, Grand Seikos.”
+Joe smiled toothily and said, “This year, Grand Seikos.”

 “I’m planting Grand Seikos.”